I was diagnosed with an Ovarian Tumor in January 2015.

 I decided after a particularly difficult day – most of it spent in the bathroom cleaning up bloody messes – to stop putting off the doctors appointments and see the specialists.
 I really hoped the horrible pain and intense periods would pass, but it wasn’t the case.
 I had to put aside taking care of my family, of everyone else, and focus on attending to my health.
 I’ve always put my family first.
 It was difficult to admit, especially to myself, the need to make my health the most important goal for the spring and summer of 2014.

-I made doctors appointments with my general practitioner, then my gynocologist.
-I had ultrasounds, tests, and probling.
-My gynocologist determined I had a small growth on my right ovary.
+I made doctors appointments with my general practitioner, then my gynecologist.
+I had ultrasounds, tests, and probing.
+My gynecologist determined I had a small growth on my right ovary.
 It wasn’t big and mostly likely, she determined, an ovarian cyst.
 Ovarian cysts come and go and are generally functional cysts with little impact on overall health – however, they should be monitored by a doctor.
 I had them monitored.

 My symptoms seemed to go away in the fall of 2014.
 I was relieved.
 I was thankful.
 I decided I was finished going to the doctor.
 No need for more check-ups, I was fine.
 I wanted to be fine.
 I felt okay — actually, I felt better than I’d felt in years!